Skip to Main Content

 1. How many judges are there?

-Under Section 51-165 of the Connecticut General Statutes, the number of authorized judgeships is 201, including the justices of the Supreme Court and the judges of the Appellate Court.
+Under Section 51-165 of the Connecticut General Statutes, the number of authorized judgeships is 201, including the justices of the Supreme Court, the judges of the Appellate Court and the judges of the Superior Court.

-Under state law, the Judicial Selection CommissionExternal Link seeks and recommends to the governor qualified individuals for nomination as judges.
-The governor must choose a candidate from the Judge approved list.
+Under state law, the Judicial Selection Commissionimage seeks and recommends to the governor qualified individuals for nomination as judges.
+The governor must choose candidates from the approved list.
 The governor then refers his or her nominees to the General Assembly’s Judiciary Committee for confirmation after a public hearing.
 Both chambers of the Legislature must approve the nominees.

 If the legislature is not in session when the governor nominates prospective judges, interim appointments may occur.
 The prospective judge or judges appear before the Legislature’s Judiciary Committee at a public hearing and may be approved by the committee as an interim appointment.
 During the next regular session of the General Assembly, the judge must again appear before the Judiciary Committee at a public hearing and then be approved by members of the Judiciary Committee, the House of Representatives and the Senate.